The Best Spring Clean Checklist | 10 Projects to Prioritize

 9. Windows

 If your windows are rotted or outdated, the spring and summer are the perfect time to get them all replaced.
-They are also expensive and usually not high on the priority list.
+While replacing windows can be expensive and often falls low on the priority list, it’s a worthwhile investment.

 10. Additions & Interior Remodeling

-Additions, sunrooms, kitchen remodels, and more are all great projects to start thinking about come spring.
+Additions, sunrooms, kitchen remodels, and more are all great things to add to your spring clean checklist and start thinking about come spring.
 With the high demand in good trade right now, you’ll want to get on their schedules.

 If you’re just now thinking about these projects, come spring, they might already be booked out until the fall.